-The problem with planning a leaf-peeping trip is that the timing is so challenging: Pick the wrong week, and you either arrive before the leaves have reached peak color or you arrive too late and miss the peak colors.
+If you’re planning a leaf-peeping trip, you already know that the timing is challenging.
+Pick the wrong week, and you either arrive before the leaves have reached peak colors, or you arrive too late and miss them.

-“Similar to any meteorological forecast, leaf predictions will never be 100 percent accurate,” David Angotti, SmokyMountains.com co-founder, and map creator told TravelAwaits.
+“Similar to any meteorological forecast, leaf predictions will never be 100 percent accurate,” David Angotti, SmokyMountains.com’s brand founder and map creator, told TravelAwaits.
 “However, after publishing our predictive fall foliage map for nearly a decade, we are quite confident in our data sources, process, and algorithm.”

 How The Map Works

-When days start getting shorter, tree leaves stop producing chlorophyll — which appears green — from photosynthesis.
-As leaves in turn lose that green pigment, it allows colors of the other compounds present to be seen.
-Fall leaves get their orange color from beta-carotene, red color from anthocyanins (which actually increase in fall), and yellow color from flavonols.
+When days start getting shorter, the trees’ leaves stop producing chlorophyll — which appears green from photosynthesis.
+As leaves lose their green pigment, it allows colors of the other compounds that are present to be seen.
+Fall leaves get their orange colors from beta-carotene, red colors from anthocyanins (which actually increase in fall), and yellow colors from flavonols.

 Here’s how to use the interactive map, which can be found here.